Ituri conflict: CODECO insurgency

-At the start of the new violence, no one actually knew who the Lendu militiamen were.
-It didn't look like any of the former armed group operating in the area and no armed group was claiming responsibility for the attacks.
+At the start of the new violence, the identity of the Lendu militiamen was unknown.
+The group did not appear to be any of the former armed groups operating in the area and no armed group was claiming responsibility for the attacks.
 Later on, a group of an association of militias called the Cooperative for the Development of the Congo (CODECO) came forward.
-It didn't appear to have an overarching command structure and is just several small groups working independently under the same name.
-Though different militias scattered across Ituri claim to be under a different group called the Union of Revolutionaries for the Defence of the Congolese People (URPDC) and wish to be referred by that name.
-But civil and military authorities as well as public opinion see no difference between the groups and consider URPDC to be an extension of the CODECO.
+The organization did not appear to have an overarching command structure.
+Rather, it is composed of several small groups working independently under the same name.

+Different militias scattered across Ituri claim to be under a separate organization, the Union of Revolutionaries for the Defence of the Congolese People (URPDC), and wish to be referred by that name.
+Civil and military authorities, as well as public opinion, see no difference between the groups, and consider URPDC to be an extension of CODECO.

-CODECO was actually founded in the late 1970s by Bernard Kakado.
-With its initial aim to promote agriculture in the chiefdom of Walendu-Bindi, Irumu territory.
-In the 1999-2003 war, Bernard Kakado organised a Lendu self-defence group before joining the FRPI.
-Leaving CODECO as an agricultural cooperative to cease to exist.
+CODECO was founded in the late 1970s by Bernard Kakado.
+Its initial aim was to promote agriculture in the chiefdom of Walendu-Bindi, Irumu territory.
+In the 1999-2003 war, Bernard Kakado organised a Lendu self-defence group before joining the FRPI, leaving CODECO as an agricultural cooperative to cease to exist.

 It is unknown to what extent the Lendu community supports CODECO.
 CODECO demands center around two major issues: the reclaiming of land allegedly taken by the Hema and a refusal to accept foreign exploitation of local resources.
 Many Lendu leaders have condemned the violence created by Lendu militias.
 They claim the Lendu militias are a product of outside manipulation by corrupt Congolese politicians in Kinshasa and Uganda.

-On 12 June 2019, the FARDC identified the leader of CODECO as Justin Ngudjolo.
+On June 12, 2019, the FARDC identified the leader of CODECO as Justin Ngudjolo.
 In the same month, Ngudjolo went on local radio and proclaimed himself as leader of the "armed group of Wago forest," leading a force of 2,350 trained men to protect the Lendu from the Hema.

-On 28 February, the FRPI and the government signed a peace agreement which triggered new attacks by the CODECO because the FRPI obtained the conditions also demanded the CODECO.
+On February 28, the FRPI and the government signed a peace agreement which triggered new attacks by CODECO because the FRPI obtained the conditions also demanded the CODECO.

-In February 2020, at least 24 people were reported killed in an attack by members of the Co-operative for the Development of Congo (CODECO).
+In February 2020, at least 24 people were reported killed in an attack by members of CODECO.
 CODECO militias have been active in the Djugu territory north of Bunia, capital of Ituri since 2019.
-CODECO group, made up of Lendu people, has historically clashed with Hema people in the region.